ReDISchoolDK/Fall25_Frontend/Week-09_Objects/README.md

   - Implement collision detection between the bird’s rectangle and pipe rectangles.
 End the game on collision.

   - Bonus: draw score text to the canvas

+- **Version Control:**
+  - Commit on a branch with a message like "week-09: pipes array + movement" and open a PR.
+  - Send a link to your PR to your assigned teacher for feedback in Slack.